 Food is our love language and comfort food creates memories that warm the heart.

 My family loves food.
 All of us.
 I think we secretly mistrust anyone who does not.
 We love to eat it, shop for it, prepare it, discuss it, and plan for future meals while still in the middle of one.
 Food is even a gift of choice.
-As a teenager, I had the chance to visit Paris and returned home with a wheel of camembert and a small tin of foie gras for my father; he welcomed these gifts as if they were precious stones.
+As a teenager, I had the chance to visit Paris and returned home with a wheel of camembert and a small tin of foie gras for my father and he welcomed these gifts as if they were precious stones.
 Is it any wonder that when winter becomes bleak, I turn to the comfort food memories to keep me warm?

 My food memories’ journal was started when, having depleted the batteries on both my kindle and iPod and faced with a few more hours to kill before boarding a plane back home, I started jotting down all of my favourite food memories.